 Installation of the PIG00-13661 Underground Fence

 Once you have determined what boundaries you want to set for your pets, all that is required is some light yard work.
 Dig a shallow trench along the path you want your fence to follow, and simply bury the cable close to the surface.
 It may take a while for the appearance of your lawn to return to normal, but it won’t do any damage to the soil or surrounding plants.

 Be sure to measure out the boundary lines and purchase as much wire as necessary.
 You can splice the cable together to form one continuous loop around your property.

 Training Your Dog Is A Must to Get the Best Results

 Be patient and get your pet used to the fence slowly.
 It’s best to use frequent short training sessions, lasting around 15 minutes, interspersed with plenty of positive play within the confines of the fence to create a positive association with the boundaries of this system.
 It helps to end each session with play, treats, or other positive reinforcement.

 The kit comes with boundary flags that you can install to help with training, which you should leave up throughout the training period to reinforce your pet’s understanding of his or her new boundaries.
 You should always have a secondary containment measure on hand for your pet during training for added safety.

-Available instructional material for the PetSafe in-ground containment system reviews the basic functionality and installation of the system, and provides you with advice for proper training.
-With time and patience, any animal can learn to respect the boundaries you have set and enjoy outdoor playtime without constant supervision.
+Available instructional material for the PetSafe in-ground containment system reviews the basic functionality and installation of the system and provides you with advice for proper training.
+With time and patience, any animal can learn to respect the boundaries you have set and enjoyed outdoor playtime without constant supervision.